top of page

 Land-use Requirements of Energy Systems

 Siyuan Hu, Rebecca R. Hernandez, Jeya Maria Jose, Vishal Patel, Yinong Sun, Sarah M. Jordaan.
 Quantifying land use requirements and efficiency of solar photovoltaic farms in the Western United States.
-(Accepted at Communications Earth & Environment)
+Communications Earth & Environment 6, 1006 (2025).

 Other Publications